Conley-Morse persistence barcode: a homological signature of combinatorial bifurcations

 Theorem~\ref{thm:con_idx_well_defined} can be proved by constructing a sequence of index pairs related by isomorphisms.
-We show such sequence explicitly, as it will come in handy later.
-Moreover, the construction already indicates connections to the persistence theory.
-To do that, let us recall Theorem~\ref{thm:ipair-inclusion-isomorphism} and the notion of push forward. \begin{theorem}\cite[Theorem~28]{DeLiMrSl2022} If $(P,E)$ and $(P',E')$ are index pairs for $S$ in $\cV$ such that $(P,E)\subset (P',E')$ then the inclusion induces an isomorphism in homology. \end{theorem} A \emph{push forward} of a set $A$ in $Y\subset X$ with respect to~$\cV$:
+We show such a sequence explicitly, as it will come in handy later.
+Moreover, the construction already hints at connections with persistence theory.
+To do that, let us recall Theorem~\ref{thm:ipair-inclusion-isomorphism} and the notion of push forward. \begin{theorem}\cite[Theorem~28]{DeLiMrSl2022} If $(P,E)$ and $(P',E')$ are index pairs for $S$ in $\cV$ such that $(P,E)\subset (P',E')$ then the inclusion induces an isomorphism in homology. \end{theorem} The \emph{push forward} of a set $A$ in $Y\subset X$ with respect to~$\cV$ is defined by:

 The crucial property of the push forward is captured by the following proposition, which can be easily proved by adapting the proof of \cite[Proposition 5.11]{LKMW2022}. \begin{proposition} Let $\bl$ be a locally closed, $\cV$-compatible subset of $X$.
 Then, for any set $A\subset\bl$, the push forward $\pf_\cV(A, \cl\bl)$ is closed.
 Moreover, $\pf_\cV(A,\bl)$ is locally closed and $\cV$-compatible. \end{proposition}